martinreus/martinreus.github.io/_posts/2020-02-01-angular-ssr-translations.md

 ## Initial setup

-Angular 9 is finally here!
-With it, the new Ivy renderer as default, which is faster and generates smaller _js_ compiled code.
-And also: [we can now use Typescript 3.7](https://github.com/angular/angular-cli/issues/16071), which allows us to use [Optional Chaining](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#optional-chaining)!!!
-Awesome!!

 ### Creating a new project

 First, install @angular/cli if you don't already have it (make sure it's up to date and using version 9) to generate a new project called `ssr-translate`.